What are lathe mill combos?

 Strength of parts

-There are burdensome duty operations involved; therefore, you must make sure the material is hard and sturdy.
+Burdensome duty operations are involved; therefore, you must ensure the material is hard and sturdy.
 You will need to check the mill combo’s build quality and ergonomic design.
-Parts like the spindle, spindle bar, toolpost, and drill head need to be subjected to intense scrutiny.
+Parts like the spindle bar, toolpost, and drill head must be subjected to intense scrutiny.

 Ease of maneuver